Philosophy of motion: Biology

 Motion in complex systems such as protein folding.

 Evolution

 Morphogenesis of animal bodies and change on large and small scales.
 Niche construction.

 Quantum physics

 Questions of the nature of motion continue to arise in modern physics, with many of the issues of concern to early thinkers arising in different form.
 Heisenberg's uncertainty principle and the clinamen of the Epicureans.

 Philosophy of movement

 The philosophy of movement is also a subfield of contemporary philosophy related to process philosophy and defined by the study of social, aesthetic, scientific, and ontological domains from the perspective of the primacy of movement.
-This includes philosophers such as Erin Manning and Thomas Nail.
+This includes philosophers such as Erin Manning, Thomas Nail and Jaime del Val.